Written and published on 30 April 2018

 I feel we here in Los Angeles can do better than this for our people.
 But we must face facts.

 The density of population in Los Angeles is too great for sustainable living.
-The population of Earth must be spread out more evenly, and ways must be found to live off the land, and become self sustaining, and to house ourselves, in an of ourselves, humbly but efficiently, using local materials.
-Those that have the skills and strength of character to move out of the cities, and live a sustainable life … why not consider taking this step?
+The population of Earth must be spread out more evenly, and ways must be found to live off the land, and become self-sustaining, and to house ourselves, in and of ourselves, humbly but efficiently, using local materials.
+For those that have the skills and strength of character to move out of the cities, and live a sustainable life: Why not consider taking this step?

 On Building Additional High Density Housing in Los Angeles

 For those that choose to remain here in Los Angeles, we must come to terms with the fact that the housing code in Los Angeles makes it impossible to attract jobs to the area.
 Where jobs are insufficient, the standard of living will decline.
-And, Catch 22, where the standard of living has declined, jobs will not be attracted.
+The Catch 22 is this: Where the standard of living has declined, jobs will not be attracted.

 So then, what is the solution?
 There is a clue near the end of this article …